WildcardLabs/records.xyz/README.md

 ### **How It Works**

 1. **Login with Social**
-   Fast onboarding via socials — your username auto-generates your subdomain page.
+   Fast onboarding via socials.
+Your social username helps generate your personal payment page instantly.

-2. **Get Your Personal Page**
+2. **Your Personal Payment Page**
+   Your page (e.g., alice.records.xyz) is ready to share — a single link anyone can use to send you digital dollars.
-   Your `*.records.xyz` page is **also the primary ENS name of your routing contract** — visible on block explorers.
+⚡ Bonus: This subdomain also acts as the primary ENS name of your routing contract, so all transactions are visible and named on block explorers.
 3. **Link Your Wallets**
-   Add EOAs, smart accounts, or app wallets.
-Configure splits so payments reach the right wallets.
+   Add your app wallets, smart accounts, or EOAs.
+Decide how your digital dollars should be split across them.

 4. **Share & Get Paid**
-   Copy your link or QR code.
-Fans, collaborators, or anyone can pay you — digital dollars automatically route and split across your wallets.
+   Copy your link or QR code, share it anywhere.
+Payments automatically flow to your selected wallets, keeping your split personas unified.

 ---